TrevorRawlings/FundingCircle/README.markdown

 * Write tests.
 Try to demonstrate TDD/BDD.
 * If you’re using external dependencies please specify those dependencies and how to install them.
-* Please package your code , OR include running instructions.
+* Please package your code, OR include running instructions.
 When you’re done
 Put your code on GitHub or email us a zip/tarball.
 Thanks!